McFACTS/McFACTS/docs/source/newio.rst

 Data files
 ----------

-If you want to add a new value to an existing ``*.dat`` file:
+If you want to add a new column to a ``*.dat`` file:

 #.
 Ensure the relevant Class object contains your new value
 #.
-Add the column name to the appropriate list in ``src/mcfacts/outputs/columns.py``.
-This puts the column name
+Add the column name to the appropriate list in :py:obj:`mcfacts.outputs.columns`
-    in the header for that column in the ``*.dat`` file
 #.
-Add an entry for the value to the section in `IOdocumentation.txt`_ describing the file
+Add an entry for that value to the corresponding file description in `IOdocumentation.txt`_
 #.
 Use the value as appropriate in analysis scripts

 Log files
 ---------

 The ``mcfacts.log`` file automatically records all values passed as command-line options to ``mcfacts_sim.py`` and all parameters set by default and or by the user's ``*.ini`` file.
-You can choose a differen name for the log file by passing the ``--fname-log`` option to ``mcfacts_sim.py``
+You can choose a different name for the log file by passing the ``--fname-log`` option to ``mcfacts_sim.py``

 .. code-block:: bash

-    $ python mcfacts_sim.py --fname-log myname.log
+    $ python mcfacts_sim.py --fname-log lincoln.log

-The log file will include any any new input parameters you created if you followed the instructions in `The ReadInputs.py File`_ above.
+The log file will record the runtime value of any new input parameters you created if you followed the instructions in the `Inputs`_ section above.

 ..
     Reference shortcuts